Perdu/nv14_TAS/README.md

 - [tasvideos.org: Running Flash games in libTAS](https://tasvideos.org/Forum/Topics/20547)

 ## Todo
-- handle markers in builder
+- add a generic .sol file to unlock all levels and be able to work episode-per-episode
-- add a .sol file to unlock all levels and be able to work episode-per-episode
+- make a script to extract a demo from the .sol file, or write backwards script to transform libTAS input into demo
-- automatically calculate loading times
+- TAS the remaining 450 levels ;)

 ## Run